shamanec/ios-appium-docker/README.md

 3. You will find a log file for each separate device container in *logs/* in the format *container_$deviceName_$device_udid*

-**Note** You can find the listener logs in *logs/deviceSync.txt*
+**Note** You can find the listener logs in *logs/deviceSync.txt* **Note** For more information on the what happens in the container underneath refer to [configs](https://github.com/shamanec/ios-appium-docker/tree/master/configs#wdasyncsh)

 ## Kill the devices listener script
 1. Execute **./services.sh stop**